-Turneffe Atoll Reef Diving Holidays
+Turneffe Reef Diving Holidays

-Turneffe Island Travel Information
+Turneffe Island Tourist Information

 Around 450 hundred mangrove covered islands interspersed with creeks and picturesque lagoons make up Belize's largest atoll.
 Laying just a short boat ride east of Belize City, the islands of Turneffe that make up the atoll are 50 km long and 15 km across with only a few small resorts, each built on their own idyllic palm fringed island (caye).